Understand the Economics of Higher Purpose

 But there is another way.
 Rally the organization behind an authentic higher purpose—an aspirational mission that explains how employees are making a difference and gives them a sense of meaning.
 If you do that, they will try new things, move into deep learning, and make surprising contributions.
 The workforce will become energized and committed, and performance will climb.

-Anjan Thakor and Robert E. Quinn have authored a book called The Economics of Higher Purpose which will be released in August of 2019.
-Using content from the book, they wrote the cover article for HBR this past August.
+Anjan Thakor and Robert E. Quinn have authored a book called The Economics of Higher Purpose, as well as this cover article for HBR.
 This article was met with greater interest than they anticipated, which led them to the creation of a one-day workshop tailored to two unique audiences.
 First, for the individual who wants to explore and apply higher purpose to their own life, leadership and organization.
 Second, as an in-house offering for organizations or workgroups that want to unify around the creation of a higher purpose and explore the process and strategy of implementing it.

 Learn more about both offerings below.